-Below is my list of the Top Ten things that the BEST kitchen designers ALLWAYS do.
+Below is my list of the Top 10 things that the best kitchen designers always do.

 - Always see the customers home and measure the space before doing any design work.

-- Show customers designs they think are better first, BEFORE, doing the design a customer requests.
+- Show customers designs they think are best, BEFORE, doing the design a customer requests.

 - Never intentionally sell a kitchen with mistakes or hazardous design features – EVEN when the customer insists.

-- Always show the customer BOTH less expensive and more expensive versions of any design.
+- Always show the customer the less expensive and more expensive versions of any design.

 - Accept and recognize when a design change is better – even if it wasn’t the designer’s idea.